 This Annual Information Form contains "forward-looking information".
-All information, other than information concerning historical fact, that addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future including, without limitation, information regarding mineral resources, metallurgical results, the Company's drilling and exploration plans, including the exploration program at the Trairão Project (defined below), the Company's business plans and priorities, exploration results and potential mineralization and resources, market trends with respect to demand for and the price of iron ore and projections in respect of capital expenditures is forward-looking information.
+All information, other than information concerning historical fact, that addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future including, without limitation, information regarding mineral resources, metallurgical testing and results, the Company's drilling and exploration plans, including the exploration program at the Trairão Project (defined below), the Company's plans to become a large-scale producer of pellets and/or pellet feed and/or establish a small scale lump and sinter production to supply local and selective export markets, Tlou's (defined below) plans to list on the Australian Securities Exchange and the timing thereof, the Company's business plans and priorities (including, the search for new opportunities), exploration results and potential mineralization and resources, market trends with respect to demand for and the price of iron ore and projections in respect of capital expenditures is forward-looking information.